HouzuoGuo/laitos/README.md

 Running mail-shell
 ==================
-The program has a "mail mode" that processes shell statements from incoming mails, instead of running as a stand-alone daemon.
+The program has a "mail mode" that processes shell statements from incoming mails, instead of running as a stand-alone daemon, secured by the identical PIN-matching mechanism.

 To run in mail mode, specify all mail-related parameters in the configuration file, and enable mail processing by creating ".forward" file in the home of your user of choice, with the following content: